Moose on the Loose: The 6-foot-7 Mekhi Becton needs to stay healthy

-NEW YORK (PIX11)– The New York Jets are now in a new era and are hoping to get into a Super Bowl after drafting Aaron Rodgers.
+NEW YORK (PIX11) — The New York Jets are now in a new era after drafting Aaron Rodgers.

 The 24-year-old Becton missed most of the past two seasons with knee injuries.

-This is the year that Jet’s Coaches really want to see this big guy shine.
+This is the year that coaches really want to see this big guy shine.
 At 6-foot-7 Becton tipped the scales at close to 400 pounds and is looking noticeably slimmer.

 This story comprises reporting from The Associated Press